alexmiller63/careers/resume-baseline-v4.md

 - Selected by Lotus to travel from Massachusetts to California to demonstrate Lotus 1-2-3 Release 3 to customers, with the XY Star charts serving as a central part of the presentation.

+### Software Design, Development & Testing — Sturdy Software Incorporated

+**Location and dates to be recovered**

+- Collaboratively designed cryptographic algorithms for a working software encryption system.

+- Designed reversible transformation algorithms exhibiting strong avalanche behavior in both forward and inverse operations.

+- Developed a family of systematically related algorithm variants, internally termed “isomers.”

+- Personally wrote and tested every line of code in the working encryption implementation.

+- Developed reduced-scale 7-bit, 6-bit, and 5-bit implementations to validate algorithm behavior and make internal transformations more readily observable.

+- Used reduced-scale implementations to investigate boundary conditions and identify degradation at small parameter sizes.

+- Identified cyclic behavior in a 4-bit test implementation and experimentally demonstrated that a single-bit perturbation could break the cycle.

+- Applied systematic experimental testing to determine practical limits and characterize algorithm behavior.

+- Participated in the conceptual design and planning of the proposed SRT Error Control and SRT Data Compression product families.

+### Web Content Administrator

+**Employer and dates to be recovered**

+- Administered and maintained website content.

+- Managed online information and updates.

+- Worked with web-based publishing and content-management systems.

+### Performer — Pasta Al Dente, *Tony and Maria’s Italian Comedy Wedding*

+**Greater Boston and Cape Cod, MA**

+**Approximately two years — exact dates to be recovered**

+- Performed a recurring scripted role in the interactive comedy production *Tony and Maria’s Italian Comedy Wedding*.

+- Portrayed an Italian priest using an exaggerated Italian accent as part of the character.

+- Performed approximately 12 shows per year, primarily on Cape Cod.

+- Delivered the role to live audiences with strong comedic response.

+### Performer — Renaissance Pleasure Faire

+**Massachusetts — dates to be recovered**

+- Portrayed Dr. Thomas Campion, the English physician, poet, and composer.

+- Remained in character while interacting directly with customers at the Faire.

+- Serenaded customers with Thomas Campion’s original works.

+## Current Technical & Independent Projects

+### Acme Conscience, Inc.

+**Present**

+- Developing Acme Conscience, Inc. as a corporate home for software, research, publishing, and related intellectual projects.

+- Organizing current and revived technical projects into specialized divisions and project families.

+### Sturdy Software

+**Division of Acme Conscience, Inc. — in development**

+- Reconstructing and extending earlier software research and development.

+- Reviving work involving cryptography, data compression, and error-control technologies.

+- Applying modern development and documentation methods to earlier software designs.

+### Sturdy Cryptography

+**Current reconstruction project**

+- Reconstructing the earlier Sturdy Software cryptographic system from surviving design knowledge and technical principles.

+- Documenting the architecture, algorithms, terminology, and experimental behavior of the original system.

+- Reexamining the system using contemporary software-development and testing methods.

+### Elephant

+**Current software project**

+- Developing a software concept centered on persistent information retention, organization, and retrieval.

+- Exploring integration of structured notes, persistent information, and software-development workflows.